The Other (comic book storyline): Promotional material

+Collected editions

 Aftermath

 Peter David continued The Other in Friendly Neighborhood Spider-Man with the character of Miss Arrow, a nurse that attended Midtown High School and became romantically involved with Flash Thompson.
 Early on, David dropped hints that Arrow was not as innocent as she seemed; she had the ability to extend stingers from her wrists much like Spider-Man and to control spiders.
 Later on, it was revealed that she was in fact The Other from the previous storyline, and "Arrow" was a play on the word "ero", a genus of pirate spider.

 Continuity

 Many of the new powers Peter developed during "The Other" (and the powers obtained from his incident with the Queen) have not been used or referenced in several years.
 His night vision and arthropod communication powers were rarely ever mentioned after the storyline in which they were introduced, and his stingers were stated to only come out during special circumstances, such as when he was confronting a magical threat.
 Following the One More Day storyline, he apparently lost his ability to create organic webbing, although no explanation has been given for why.
 He still retains his boosted levels of strength, speed, and agility, his enhanced healing factor and spider-sense, and his connection to the "Web of Life."

 In the last issue of the "Spider-Island"'s last storyline, "The Other" was confirmed to still have happened in a conversation between Peter and Kaine.
-Kaine said that 'he died and came back with all these new powers', to which Peter responded that he had "been there and done that."
+Kaine said that 'he died and came back with all these new powers', to which Peter responded that he had "been there."

 The supernatural aspects of Kaine's revival have since been revisited in the Scarlet Spider vol 2, where Kaine sporadically uses some of his "Other"-induced powers.
 In the fourteenth issue, Kaine is killed by the Lobo Brothers and is visited in the afterlife by Ero, who reveals it is the Spider-God and offers to return him to life as "The Other" if he embraces the spider within him, because Peter had rejected it.
 Though initially resistant, Kaine soon considers that he has people to protect and accepts, restoring him to life though with a more monstrous appearance, Kaine later managed to control his new instincts and return to his human appearance.

 Following the "Spider-Verse" storyline, Kaine's powers of the Other was no longer after the previous battle with Morlun and the Inheritors.